1. After-effects of breast surgery

 Lymphoedema is swelling of the arm, hand, breast or chest area caused by a build-up of lymph fluid in the surface tissues of the body.

-However, it may take several months for your affected breast or chest area and arm to feel ‘normal’ again, particularly if you’ve had surgery under your arm.
+But it may take several months for your affected breast or chest area and arm to feel ‘normal’ again, particularly if you’ve had surgery under your arm.

 In some cases, the affected area will always feel different.